If you have been arrested for suspicion of driving while

 reflux, alcohol from the stomach can travel back from the

-breath test machine, what is measured in these instances is
+test machine, what is measured in these instances is the mouth

-the mouth alcohol plus the air in your lungs.
-This can raise
+alcohol plus the air in your lungs.
+This can raise your

-your reading on the test falsely by a factor of 4, meaning
+reading on the test falsely by a factor of 4, meaning that an

-that an actual blood alcohol level of .04 would read as .16,
+actual blood alcohol level of .04 would read as .16, double

-and were experiencing heartburn when you took the test, you
+experiencing heartburn when you took the test, you might give

-might give a very high false reading.
-Even a slight,
+a very high false reading.
+Even a slight, unnoticeable

-unnoticeable regurgitation can result in mouth alcohol being
+regurgitation can result in mouth alcohol being blown on the

 Mouth alcohol can come from sources other than belching or